ChristianRyan/csnFramework-1/README.md

 To use put clean datasets in the datasets folder with the target value named 'target'.

-# Optimisation
+# k search

+## Global Brute force search

+Simply brute force searches from 1 - square root of n plus 10% above.
+Warning: Could experience long run time

-## Grid search
+## Local Brute force search

+Based on the premise that the best k for kNN is in the area of sqrt(n) where n is number of instances for the dataset.
+The custom search allows for searching within 10% of n in the interval around sqrt(n) and brute force searching in that region.

 ## Randomized search

-## Custom Local search

-Based on the premise that the optimal k for kNN is sqrt(n) where n is number of instances for the dataset.
-The custom search allows for specifying the interval around sqrt(n) and brute force searching in that region.

 ## Binary search

+# Optimisation strategies

 # Contributors